25 May 6 Super Summer Weekend Projects to Cut Your Energy Bill(Last Updated On: August 2, 2018)

 - Change Air Filters

 Air filters are a key component of a functioning HVAC system.
-Air from inside the home is pulled in through it, cooled by the AC, and then supplied to the rest of the home through the HVAC system.
-The air filter prevents dirt, dust, and other particles from entering your system and moving to other areas of the home, so, if the filter is dirty or clogged, it will reduce airflow and make the system work harder to keep you warm or cool you down.
+The AC pulls air from inside the home, which is cooled by the AC.
+Then, the air is supplied to the rest of the home through the HVAC system.
+The air filter prevents dirt, dust, and other particles from entering your system.
+If the filter is dirty or clogged, it will reduce airflow.
+The reduced airflow makes the HVAC system less efficient and makes the system work harder to keep you warm or cool you down.

 Take a couple of minutes to change out the air filters this weekend.